-Warrington to Marsden (seven

-Electrification and upgrading

-between Manchester, Leeds and

-York.
-The upgrading is said to

-include gauge clearance work

-Bradford loses out but should

-for shipping containers.

-get faster trains to Leeds.

-of the TransPennine main line miles short of Huddersfield).
+- A high speed line from Warrington to Marsden (seven miles short of Huddersfield).
+Liverpool loses out. - Electrification and upgrading of the TransPennine main line between Manchester, Leeds and York.
+The upgrading is said to include gauge clearance work for shipping containers.
+Bradford loses out but should get faster trains to Leeds. - 8 Speeding up the East Coast main line with selective upgrades. - A study into getting high speed trains to Leeds.